 The surgery was said to be minor and was on Clowney's left knee, not the right one he had microfracture surgery on during his rookie season.
 Clowney should be back for the upcoming preseason and will look to improve on a solid 2016 campaign in which he recorded 52 combined tackles and six sacks over the course of 14 regular season games.

-Clowney (knee) will reportedly suit up for Saturday's preseason matchup with New Orleans, Aaron Wilson of the Houston Chronicle reports.
+Clowney (elbow/wrist) will not play in the Pro Bowl, Aaron Wilson of the Houston Chronicle reports.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|